 I love you.

-Papa
+- Papa God”

 Several years have passed now since these prayer assignments took place.
 I have found myself in a very different season with the Lord.
 As much as He said and did during the years over which the prayer adventures occurred, I still am prone to forget the astonishing ways that God stepped into our time.